open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

-We plan on writing info about templates that fail the dependency check, such as what objects the template is waiting on, to the policy status in addition to setting the compliance state for that policy to `Pending`.
+We plan on writing info about templates that fail the dependency check, such as what objects the template is waiting on, to the policy status in addition to setting the compliance state for that policy to `Pending` if needed.
 In the UI, we will need logic to remove the "view details" link when a template is pending, since the policy object for a pending template will not exist on the cluster.

+There are some instances where users might set a policy template to only activate when the cluster deviates from a "normal" state.
+For example, an inform policy could be set to watch for the existence of a deployment on a cluster, and a policy template dependent on that inform policy could re-create the deployment if the inform policy enters a NonCompliant state.
+If the dependent template is in a policy with other compliant templates, we do not want that parent policy to have a Pending status because the normal state of the pending template is inactive.
+We plan on adding a `spec.policyTemplates[].ignorePending` field so that users can ignore if a template is pending while calculating the overall compliance of a policy.

 ### Risks and Mitigation